-- □ Attend Monday morning minyan (7:00 AM) where the student may read from the Torah and will deliver his or her d'var Torah. - □ Bring all supplies, such as kippot, centerpieces, etc. to the synagogue.
+- □ Attend Monday morning minyan (7:00 AM) where the student may read from the Torah and will deliver their d'var Torah. - □ Bring all supplies, such as kippot, centerpieces, etc. to the synagogue.
 Please label with your name.
-All items must be delivered to the synagogue by 2:00 PM on Friday. - □ Photos with family (previously scheduled with Linda Rosenburg, Event Coordinator) - □ Run-through Rehearsal with Cantor Gloth and those with honors (if possible). - □ Join the congregation for Friday evening services (if they are being held that week).
+All items must be delivered to the synagogue by 2:00 PM on Friday. - □ Photos with family (previously scheduled with Melissa Rudman, Executive Director) - □ Run-through Rehearsal with the Cantor and those with honors (if possible). - □ Join the congregation for Friday evening services (if they are being held that week).